Adding a conservatory or sunroom to your home is one of the best ways to improve your lifestyle and add value to the property.

 Your conservatory or sunroom extension may not need full planning permission, but that's doesn't mean you can just go ahead and build what you like.

-Homeowners must notify the council before work begins, and neighbours have the right to object if amenities or enjoyment are effected.
+Homeowners must notify the council before work begins, and neighbours have the right to object if amenities or enjoyment are affected.
 The local authority may block plans or ask for changes to be made.

 Your property may also not have 'permitted rights' to build or could be in a protected area where special building rules will apply.
 And different procedures exist in Scotland, Wales and Northern Ireland.